 In my quest for vanquishing my adult acne, there’s been one major change that I’ve always avoided making: cutting dairy

-Now that everyone’s in the “new year, new me” mentality, I figured I’d finally go 100 percent dairy-free for a week, and see if it was really as life-changing as many people have made it out to be.
+In the search for problem-free skin I figured I’d finally go 100 percent dairy-free for a week, and see if it was really as life-changing as many people have made it out to be.

 Maria Bella, registered dietitian and founder of Top Balance Nutrition, is one of those people.
 “Cutting out dairy can be beneficial to people prone to breakouts, those experiencing acid reflux, and individuals who are lactose intolerant,” she says.
 For someone like me, Bella explains, dairy could be increasing my sebum production, which could directly lead to acne.
 And that’s not the only potential pimple problem: “Another issue is the hormones found in milk, which have been linked to inflammation of the skin as well as premature aging.”